Available for entry in Years 7 to 11 2022.

 Candidates must display a demonstrated passion for visual arts as evidenced by a portfolio of work.

 If your daughter is applying for a All-rounder Scholarship, she must complete an additional form and supply a portfolio.
-The form is available to download from this page and must be submitted to the College before Wednesday 19 August 2020.
-Late portfolios are not accepted.
+The form is available to download from this page.

 Portfolios are not returned to applicants so please provide copies of relevant documentation.